 June 12, 1967, The Beatles after live performances: US release of The Family Way soundtrack album by Paul McCartney.

-June 13, 1967, The Road to Bethel and the Woodstock Festival: a local TV news special in Miami airs “Marijuana in Miami.”
+June 13, 1967: a local TV news special in Miami airs “Marijuana in Miami.”
 The special included the head shop of Michael Lang.

 June 16 – 18, 1967, Monterey International Pop Music Festival: a three-day concert event held at the Monterey County Fairgrounds in Monterey, California.
 Monterey was the first widely promoted and heavily attended rock festival, with up to 90,000 people present at the event’s peak at midnight on Sunday.

-Sunday 18 June 1967, Jimi Hendrix: The Jimi Hendrix Experience played their first show in the US at the Monterey International Pop Festival.
+Sunday 18 June 1967: The Jimi Hendrix Experience played their first show in the US at the Monterey International Pop Festival.
 Hendrix was pretty well established in the UK but very few in the audience that night knew what to expect.
 Hendrix had lost a coin toss with Pete Townshend deciding who was going to play first.

 The Who ended their set by smashing the equipment.
 They had set the bar.

 Hendrix came on and during his version of “Wild Thing” he lit his guitar on fire, resulting in one of the most iconic Rock and Roll pictures ever taken.

 While Hendrix was on stage, Townshend had gone into the audience to watch the show.
 Pete was sitting next to “Mama” Cass Elliot of The Mamas & the Papas.
 Mama Cass leaned over to Pete and said “he’s stealing your act”.
 Townshend said “no, he’s not stealing my act – he’s doing my act.”

 Townshend said later on, “for me, it was an act and for him, it was something else.
 It was an extension of what he was doing.”